Effective Date: June 23, 2020

 - Outside third parties.
 As explained above, we use outside vendors and service providers to enable our company to function.
 The kinds of third parties we share your data with are:

-- Service providers acting as processors based outside of the EEA who provide IT and system administration services including cookies/user experience/analytics.
+- Service providers acting as processors who provide IT and system administration services including cookies/user experience/analytics or customer relationship management services.

 - Professional advisers acting as processors including lawyers, bankers, auditors and insurers based outside the EEA who provide consultancy, banking, legal, insurance and accounting services.